-We understand that the concept and logic of identity are crucial for social construction, but postmodernity breaks and/or questions paradigms through constant mutability and access to information.
+We understand that the concept and logic of identity are crucial for social construction, but postmodernity emerges by breaking and/or questioning paradigms through constant mutability and access to information.
 It is in this rhizome that we find a greater possibility of meaning to the globally constructed symbols.

 We then point to feminism as one of the precursor movements of the struggle for freedom and resignification of identity, gender and the emancipation of difference.
 Since, it problematized intrinsic and extrinsic power relations, questioning what was instituted as common, through language.
+Reverberating in this way, in an erroneous universal identity.